 The Rensselaer Study Abroad application should be completed on-line through Office of International Programs portal.
 Once you have decided on a program, click “Apply Now” on the program’s information page.
 You will be prompted to log-in using your RCS ID and password.
 You will be able to save and return to your application.
 You will receive messages at various points in the application process, and it is very important that you read these messages and follow all instructions.

-UCL & Global E3 applications for spring — September 15
+Global E3 - September 8

 Applications are reviewed by the OIP within two weeks of the application deadline.
 Nominated applicants will be directed to complete the application materials of the host institution.

 Rensselaer has contracted with International SOS (SOS) to provide travel assistance and emergency services to all students who are studying or traveling abroad under the auspices of Rensselaer.
 SOS provides security and medical evacuation services, as well as a variety of health, safety, and travel-related resources.
 SOS services include medical advice and referrals, repatriation, travel assistance and security evacuation assistance.
 SOS is NOT health insurance and is not a substitute for health insurance.
 Students will receive an SOS membership number and information prior to their departure.

 The U.S. Department of State issues a Travel Advisory for every country in the world based on the security conditions that exist in that country/region.
 Travel advisories follow a numerical system ranging from 1 (exercise normal precautions) to 4 (do not travel), Travel advisories describe the risks that exist in a country or region and provide clear guidance that travelers should follow in order to ensure their own safety.

 Rensselaer does not support undergraduate student travel to any country with a level 4 advisory.
 Student travel to any country with a level 3 advisory must be approved.
 Please contact Karen Dvorak for details.